National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 The Treasury Board Policy on the Management of Projects also requires that an Organizational Project Management Capacity Assessment (OPMCA) be performed every three years.
 As the NPMS is one of the fundamental elements in the Department's project management structure, annual monitoring of the conformance to the NPMS ensures the Department's capacity for continual improvement of good project management practices.

 As an internal auditing standard for the Government of Canada, the Institute of Internal Auditors' (IIA) approach was used for the structure of this directive.
 The IIA approach is outlined in IIA standards that are divided between attribute and performance areas.
-The two parts of this directive that correspond to IIA standards were named Organization of the work (Section 7.2) and description of the work (Section 7.3) for practical purposes.
+The two parts of this directive that correspond to IIA standards were named Organization of the work (Section 7.2) and Description of the work (Section 7.3) for practical purposes.

 This directive applies to all PSPC employees involved in the management of real property projects.

 As mentioned in the Policy on the National Project Management System, real property projects include all real property asset acquisitions or improvements, including entering into a lease, fit-up of accommodation space, construction, renovation and remediation of a built-work (building, bridge, dam, road, etc.) or crown-owned land.
+In addition, the review of projects delivered by an external contractor such as RP-n shall still be performed on the activities undertaken by PSPC employees.

 Maintenance, demolition and disposal activities are real property projects when affecting real property assets or space.
 Maintenance activities are not considered projects only when the activity involves the same scope of work, on the same piece of equipment or site, and done every year or more frequently.
-For example, the same repetitive annual maintenance task performed on a given chiller (such as replacing filters) would not be a project but the replacement of a chiller would be a project.
+For example, the same repetitive annual maintenance task performed on a given chiller (such as replacing filters) would not be a project, but the replacement of a chiller would be a project.

 To minimize the burden on personnel, the projects reviewed shall: